Mario García Torres

-Mario García Torres (born 1975 in Monclova, México) is one of the most internationally renowned Latin American artists.
+Mario García Torres (born 1975) is a visual and conceptual artist.
 He has used various media, including film, sound, performance, ‘museographic installations’ and video as a means to create his art.

-Garcia Torres often mentioned untold or ‘minor’ histories, as departing points for his work.
+García Torres often mentioned untold or ‘minor’ histories, as departing points for his work.
 He has re-created historical exhibitions and has even ‘completed’ unfinished artworks, often blurring original and reenactment, past and present, while questioning universal ideas about truth, certainty and time –all core ideas in the development of his body of work.
 During the early 2000s García Torres stopped dating his works; In so doing, he undermines the narrative of an oeuvre and career as a progressive evolution over time. n.d. (no date) often accompanies, since then, the work's title, and has become a signature of the artist.

 His work has been shown at the Museo Nacional Centro de Arte Reina Sofia, Madrid; the Walker Art Center in Minneapolis, the Hammer Museum in Los Ángeles, and the Stedelijk Museum in Amsterdam among many others.
-He has participated in international biennials like the Venice Biennale, the Sao Paolo Biennial and the Documenta in Kassel.
+He has participated in international biennials like the Venice Biennale, the São Paulo Biennial and the Documenta in Kassel.
 His work is collected by institutions like the Museum of Modern Art, New York; the Guggenheim Museums; the Tate Modern in London; and the Pompidou Center in Paris.

-García Torres currently lives in Mexico City.

 Biography

 Mario García Torres was born in the Mexican city of Monclova in 1975.
-The interest of Mario Garcia Torres for art started a very young age, as he accompanied his mother in their hometown's museum, where she volunteered as a guide.
+The interest of Mario García Torres for art started a very young age, as he accompanied his mother in their hometown's museum, where she volunteered as a guide.
 He received his Bachelor of Fine Arts from the University of Monterrey in Mexico in 1998.
 While a student in Monterrey, he started getting interested in conceptual art.
 García Torres cited a group of his professors that were linked with American abstract expressionism as an influence in that direction.
 Before continuing his studies in the United States, and earned his Master of Fine Arts by the California Institute of the Arts in 2005, as a Fulbright grantee, the artist worked as an "electronic arts curator" at the Museo Carrillo Gil in México City.
 In 2007 he received the Cartier Award at the Frieze Art Fair.
 He is a member of the Artists Board of SOMA -a Mexico City arts organization.